hy-tsoha/local-pg/README.md

 - zlib
 - openssl

-If you are using department computers, all of these should be installed already.
+If you are using department computers, all of these requirements should be installed already.
+If you are using some other computer, you need to make sure these are installed.

 You will need access to directory /tmp for the build process.